Golf Greenkeeper

 Delivery model

-Online and in college weekly delivery.
-A mix of online and practical learning at our Plumpton College campus will include skills and knowledge assessment, qualification quarterly workplace competency, and efficiency observation and assessments.
+The apprenticeship will be delivered via a mixture of practical and theory learning at Plumpton College campus and partner golf courses on a fortnightly basis (during college term time only), online theory masterclasses and guest speakers and workplace visits which will include skills and knowledge assessment, qualification quarterly workplace competency, and efficiency observation and assessments.

 Course details